Planning and Building

 To read this study please click on Visitable Housing

-A study is currently underway to create a Stormwater Management Plan for the North East Comox Neighbourhood.
+The study to create a Stormwater Management Plan for the North East Comox Neighbourhood is now complete.

 The North East Comox Neighbourhood Study Area is comprised of properties that drain into:

-The North East Comox Storm Water Management Plan is being developed in three phases.
-Refer to the table below for opportunities for public comment; gray shaded items have already occurred.
+The North East Comox Storm Water Management Plan was developed in three phases.

 Full reports can be accessed via the hyperlinks below as they come available: